Timeline of the 2022 Russian invasion of Ukraine: 3 March

 During a second round of talks, Russia and Ukraine agreed to open humanitarian corridors for the evacuation of civilians.
-The Estonian cargo ship Helt sank after an explosion near Odessa; all six crew members aboard survived.
+The Estonian cargo ship Helt sank after an explosion near Odesa; all six crew members aboard survived.

 The German Federal Ministry for Economic Affairs authorized the supply of 2,700 surface-to-air missiles (SAMs) to Ukraine.
 The Verkhovna Rada passed a law allowing the seizure of assets of the Russian government or nationals.

 The Russian Defense Ministry stated it had captured Balakliia.
 Zelenskyy meanwhile asked for direct talks with Russian president Putin, "the only way to stop this war".
 The United States said that about 90% of the Russian forces that had amassed around Ukraine before the invasion had entered the country.

 Zelenskyy also announced that the first international volunteers had arrived in Ukraine to fight against Russian forces.
 He added that Ukraine was regularly receiving weapons from Western countries.